A Link to a Time of a Divided Germany

 The Day of German Unity

-German Unity Day - Tag der Deutschen Einheit, commemorates October 3, 1990, the day the German Democratic Republic became part of the Federal Republic of Germany.
+German Unity Day - Tag der Deutschen Einheit on October 3 commemorates the day in 1990 the German Democratic Republic, (East Germany), became part of the Federal Republic of Germany, (West Germany).
 Following the first peaceful revolution in history.
-From 1949 to 1989 there had been two Germanys, East and West.
-A look back...

 The German American Experience